 When executing marketing programs, it I important to be able to know exactly what the benefits are of the program being executed.
 I hear all the time from CFO’s that they are concerned about “leakage” in the reporting they receive on coupon usage.
 What this means is that when multi-use coupons are used, the CFO’s have little faith that the redemptions came from the specific marketing program vs being posted on a coupon site and therefore becoming a general discount vs a targeted program discount.
 Single-use coupons solve this problem by providing accurate tracking between the coupon distribution and the redemption.
 In this way, an individual coupon redemption can be attributed to the specific marketing program view/click/delivery/individual.
-This tracking works for every channel including digital, online, and even print.
+This tracking works for every channel including SMS text coupons, digital and online coupons, and even print.
 Imagine being able to place on online digital ad and knowing the number of views (by site/location), clicks, unique coupons issued, and redemptions tied back to specific marketing dollars spent.
 This is nearly impossible to do with multi-use coupons.

 In order to fully understand how single-use coupons work, we have to break the problem down into two basic capabilities: Secure Redemption and Secure Distribution.
 Secure Redemption is the core technology component that is required in order to be able to deploy single use coupons.
 Secure Distribution provides the ability to limit distribution and accurately attribute single-use coupons to individuals and marketing programs.

 Let’s talk about Secure Redemption first.
-Secure Redemption is the ability for the point-of-sale system (POS) or the eComm shopping cart to be able to i) issue and ii) accept and process single use coupons.
+Secure Redemption is the ability for the point-of-sale system (POS) or the eCommerce shopping cart to be able to i) issue and ii) accept and process single use coupons.

 It may be obvious to some, but in order to be single-use, each coupon must have a unique promo code/barcode.
 This uniqueness is what ensures that single-use coupons can be used only once and efficiently tracked.
-A common question that I have prospective customers ask their POS or eComm team is “Can our POS or eComm shopping cart handle single-use/serialized coupons?” (“Serialized” coupons are another way to describe single-use coupons)
+A common question that I have prospective customers ask their POS or eCommerce team is “Can our POS or eCommerce shopping cart handle single-use/serialized coupons?” (“Serialized” coupons are another way to describe single-use coupons)

-What I mean by handle single use coupons is that if a consumer goes to the POS and presents a coupon or enters a coupon in the eComm shopping cart, the POS or eComm shopping cart is able to i) identify it as a single use coupon, ii) determine whether the coupon is valid, iii) determine if the coupon has never been used before, and iv) if i-iii are true, v) accept the coupon and vi) invalidate the coupon by marking it as redeemed so no one else can use it.
+What I mean by handle single use coupons is that if a consumer goes to the POS and presents a coupon or enters a coupon in the eCommerce shopping cart, the POS or eCommerce shopping cart is able to i) identify it as a single use coupon, ii) determine whether the coupon is valid, iii) determine if the coupon has never been used before, and iv) if i-iii are true, v) accept the coupon and vi) invalidate the coupon by marking it as redeemed so no one else can use it.

-If your POS or eComm shopping cart can do this today, then the next question you need to ask your POS/eComm team is whether or not they are able to provide you with a “stack” of single-use codes.
+If your POS or eCommerce shopping cart can do this today, then the next question you need to ask your POS/eCommerce team is whether or not they are able to provide you with a “stack” of single-use codes.
 If they can, good for you!
 You are ready to use single-use codes and you should move on to the next section on Secure Distribution for how to most effectively take advantage of your single-use capabilities.

 - They provide the ability to validate that a coupon is good in real-time.
 They typically have a real-time API call that accepts (among other things) a coupon code/barcode as input and returns an indicator which tells whether the coupons should be accepted.
-If the coupon code is recognized and has not been used, then the coupon platform will indicate to the POS/eComm shopping cart that the coupon is valid so that the discount can be taken.
+If the coupon code is recognized and has not been used, then the coupon platform will indicate to the POS/eCommerce shopping cart that the coupon is valid so that the discount can be taken.

-- Once the discount has been taken, the POS/eComm shopping cart must inform the coupon platform in real-time that the coupon has been used so it cannot be used again.
+- Once the discount has been taken, the POS/eCommerce shopping cart must inform the coupon platform in real-time that the coupon has been used so it cannot be used again.
 Real-time is important here to ensure that a customer cannot come back within seconds or minutes and re-use the coupon.

-These capabilities can only be supported by real-time integration with the POS or eComm shopping cart.
+These capabilities can only be supported by real-time integration with the POS or eCommerce shopping cart.
 While any integration with POS can be difficult, some couponing platforms make this as easy as possible by employing only 2 API calls to support this integration making it straightforward to add this capability to your existing systems.

-Once your POS/eComm shopping cart is able to process single use coupons, you then need to have an easy and fast way to get new single-use codes for your marketing programs.
+Once your POS/eCommerce shopping cart is able to process single use coupons, you then need to have an easy and fast way to get new single-use codes for your marketing programs.
 This is the final major requirement for Secure Redemption – you need to have an easy way to obtain codes for your programs.
 I have heard of situations where it can take many days of waiting to obtain codes.
 It is important that you are able to obtain these quickly.

-Sometimes I speak to customers who can process single use coupons at their POS and/or eComm shopping cart, but the systems don’t talk to each other (imagine that!).
+Sometimes I speak to customers who can process single use coupons at their POS and/or eCommerce shopping cart, but the systems don’t talk to each other (imagine that!).
 This is an unfortunate situation because one of the most common uses for single use codes requires that consumers can only use the codes once either in-store OR online.
 A reward certificate would be a good example of a single-use coupon that could only be used once.

 Once you have access to Secure Redemption capabilities either via your in-house capabilities or your single-use coupon platform’s Secure Redemption capabilities, it is time to focus on Secure Distribution.

-Once your POS or eComm system has the ability to handle single use coupons, it is time to focus on Secure distribution.
+Once your POS or eCommerce system has the ability to handle single use coupons, it is time to focus on Secure distribution.
 Secure Distribution solves the set of challenges you will face when distributing the single use coupons to your customers.
 This often comes up when delivering personalized coupons which requires Secure Distribution.
 (How can you deliver different offers to different consumers and track their behavior if a consumer can simply post an offer to a shopping site or coupon site and suddenly everybody has access to it?)
 The benefits of Secure Distribution typically fall into one of a number of categories: